 When I’m not in the therapy room, you can find me on my mat, practicing and teaching yoga.
 I love how yoga blends together mind, body, and spirit to create such a peaceful state of wellbeing.
-I also enjoy spending time with my husband, family and friends, and of course Callie, our rescue dog from Mexico.
+I also enjoy spending time in the great outdoors with family and friends.

 - Queering Mental Health: A Canadian Perspective, Conference April 2021

 - Cognitive-Behavior Therapy for PTSD & Trauma, Beck Institute, Dr. A. Miller, September 2019

 - Clinical Supervisor Training, Adler Graduate Professional School, July 2019